hytest-org/hytest/environment_set_up/ManualConfig-HPC.md

 This creates the file `~/.jupyter/jupyter_server_config.py`.

-Finally, we configure dask\'s dashboard to forward through Jupyter.
+Finally, we configure dask's dashboard to forward through Jupyter.
 Add the following line to your `~/.bashrc` file:

 ```sh